nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

    \FloatBarrier

-:term:`Insert ISO / Web Insert CD-ROM`
+Insert ISO / Web Insert CD-ROM
 --------------------------------

 Being able to virtually insert an ISO file or CD-ROM into the virtualized forensic image is pivotal during a digital investigation.
 Different tools and utilities can be loaded on the fly without compromising the integrity of the original image.
 This flexibility speeds up the forensic workflow and allows investigators to adapt to different scenarios quickly.
-The following sections guide you on how to accomplish this task using either the Autopsy :term:`ForensicVM Client Plugin` or the web interface.
+The following sections guide you on how to accomplish this task using either the Autopsy ForensicVM Client Plugin or the web interface.

-Using the Autopsy :term:`ForensicVM Client Plugin`
+Using the Autopsy ForensicVM Client Plugin
 ***************************************************

 **Step 1: Access the Media Panel**